The most important non-legal tactical measure you can take in your case:

-At Courtroom Sciences, Inc. more than a dozen Ph.D.’s have been studying witness performance in over 20,000 cases since the 1980’s.
+At Courtroom Sciences, Inc. dozens of Ph.D.’s have been studying witness performance in over 25,000 cases since the 1980’s.
 Together through a creative synthesis of impressions and research-based analyses we have developed what we call the Cognitive Map that jurors use to problem-solve cases.
 Over a period of almost forty years, the Cognitive Map is still holding up, and doing so very well indeed.

 It works like this: Jurors start out a case with a primary, initial question: Who are these guys?
 We are not talking about the judge, or the lawyers – we are talking about the litigants, the plaintiff(s) and defendant(s).
 The question, Who are these guys?, is not answered by determining the litigants’ reputations, credentials, work or education histories, performance or accomplishments – it is determined by a much more primitive and subjective assessment of character, persona, and demeanor – that is, nonverbal behavior.

 Jurors evaluate witnesses not with logical but rather with psychological criteria such as likeability, trustworthiness, attractiveness and integrity.
 While some of these psychological assessments do utilize rationally-based evaluation standards – for example, trustworthiness may, in part, be inferred by perceived levels of consistency – they are, for the most part, determined instead by murky nonverbal foundational elements including facial expressions, eye contact, mannerisms, vocal intonation, and the like.
 In some ways, the most useful way to think about it is that jurors sniff the witnesses like dogs.